SteamSid/automate/README.md

-# automate
+# Automate
-Modular game engine
+A modular game engine